Consider the little mouse, how sage an animal it is which never entrusts its life to one hole only.

 The pessimist is an unobservant man.
 The mouse therefore is an optimist.
 What are the scripts of this world that don’t sit quite right?
 What asymmetries have been hidden away?
 I mention only popular ones.
 What are the treasures obscured, if only from lack of looking?

-I hope I have not been so hasty that my words don’t come out right.
+I hope I have not been so hasty that the words don’t come out right.
 All the doors are not yet open between us.
 Another time perhaps I will tell you more.
 Walk a little for the love of god and of me.